pivotal/docs-tap/learning-center/runtime-environment/system-profile.md

 and through which training portal and cluster it was accessed.
 You can therefore use the same Google Analytics tracking ID with Learning Center running on multiple clusters.

-To support use of custom dimensions in Google Analytics you must configure the Google Analytics property with the following custom dimensions.
-They must be added in the order shown as Google Analytics doesn't allow you to specify the index position for a custom dimension and will allocate them for you.
-You can't already have defined custom dimensions for the property, as the new custom dimensions must start at index of 1.
+To support use of custom dimensions in Google Analytics, you must configure the Google Analytics property with the following custom dimensions.
+They must be added in the order shown, because Google Analytics doesn't allow you to specify the index position for a custom dimension and allocates them for you.
+You can't already have defined custom dimensions for the property, because the new custom dimensions must start at index of 1.

 | Custom Dimension Name | Index |